 For wide, straight roads with large buffers, any visual obstacles swept aside, naturally signal safety and the absence of surprises to a driver.
 It’s why highways function so well in transporting vehicles large distances at great speed: drivers don’t have to worry about children chasing a ball out from behind a tree, or parked car.
 They are roads for dumb drivers, which is why roadtrips are particularly well suited to listening to books on tape, or the radio, or just pondering in peace.
 Dumb roads let us divert our attention productively while almost unconsciously following the cues of the road.

 City and suburban streets are so radically different in use and purpose from highways as to deserve their very different names.
 Children just might run out into the street, because they live around the corner.
-A shopper just might walk out from behind a parked car, because there’s a storefront by the sidewalk.
-As Lynda Bellalite modeled for Quebec’s roads, credible speed limits are set by the number and width of lanes, the width of visual clearance, and the type of surrounding buildings.
-To design a peopled street like a dumb road is to tell drivers to speed up and space out.
-Lining such a street with speed cameras is less traffic enforcement than traffic entrapment.
+A shopper just might walk out from behind a parked car, because there’s a storefront by the sidewalk. … To design a peopled street like a dumb road is to tell drivers to speed up and space out.

 This post was supported by a grant from the Richard H. Driehaus Foundation.